reqnroll/Reqnroll/docs/installation/setup-project.md

 # Setup Reqnroll Project

 This page guides you through setting up your Reqnroll project.
 It is also recommended to configure your Integrated Development Environment (IDE, e.g. Visual Studio 2022) to work conveniently with Reqnroll.
-For setting up your IDE please follow the [](setup-ide) guide first.
+To set up your IDE, please follow the [](setup-ide) guide first.

 {#choosing-your-test-execution-framework}
 ## Choosing your test execution framework

 Reqnroll uses *test execution frameworks* (MsTest, NUnit or xUnit) to run the tests.
-So first of all, you need to decide on which one you would like to use.
-Reqnroll does not have a favorite one, so you should better chose the one you have the most experience with.
+So first of all, you need to decide, which one you would like to use.
+Reqnroll does not have a favorite one, so you should better choose the one you have the most experience with.
 If you don't have any preference, choose NUnit.
 The following table gives you a quick comparison of the different supported execution frameworks.

 ```{list-table}
 :header-rows: 1